Configuration

 Encryption

 Encryption is enabled by default (auto mode with Argon2id key derivation).
-You only need an encryption section to supply a passcommand, force a specific algorithm, or disable encryption:
+You only need an encryption section to supply a passcommand, force a specific algorithm, or disable encryption.

 encryption:

-# mode: "chacha20poly1305" # Force ChaCha20-Poly1305
+mode: "chacha20poly1305"

 none mode requires no passphrase and creates no key file.
 Data is still checksummed via keyed BLAKE2b-256 chunk IDs to detect storage corruption, but is not authenticated against tampering.
 See Architecture — Plaintext Mode for details.